Alameda County, California: Geography and climate

 According to the U.S. Census Bureau, the county has a total area of 821 sqmi, of which 739 sqmi is land and 82 sqmi (10%) is water.
 The San Francisco Bay borders the county on the west.

-The crest of the Berkeley Hills form part of the northeastern boundary and reach into the center of the county.
+The crest of the Berkeley Hills forms part of the northeastern boundary and reaches into the center of the county.
 A coastal plain several miles wide lines the bay; and is Oakland's most populous region.
 Livermore Valley lies in the eastern part of the county.
 Amador Valley abuts the western edge of Livermore Valley and continues west to the Pleasanton Ridge.
 The ridges and valleys of the Diablo Range, containing the county's highest peaks, cover the very sparsely populated southeast portion of the county.

 The Hayward Fault, a major branch of the San Andreas Fault to the west, runs through the most populated parts of Alameda County, while the Calaveras Fault runs through the southeastern part of the county.

 The areas near the Bay itself have a maritime warm-summer Mediterranean climate, whereas behind the mountains, summers are significantly warmer.
 The climate charts below are for Oakland and inland Livermore.

-Neighboring counties
+Adjacent counties

 The City and County of San Francisco, California, borders the county on the west, and has a small land border with the city of Alameda, California due to land filling.

 Santa Clara County borders the county on the south.

 San Joaquin County borders the county on the east.

 Contra Costa County borders the county on the north.

 Stanislaus County borders the county on the easternmost end of its southern boundary for 250 ft.